youldash/iOS/Day 2/README.md

 * Click on the "Arrays" project file (blue icon in the Navigator area) and confirm that you have a similar view like this one:
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise3.0.10.png" width="100%" /></div>

-* Configure your view according to the following sequence of actions: Highlight the "Arrays" executable (under "TARGETS") → Click on "Build Phases" to epand its options → Unfold "Compiler Sources" to view two implementation sources (both `main.m` and `GRArray.m`), like so:
+* Configure your view according to the following sequence of actions: Highlight the "Arrays" executable (under "TARGETS") → Click on "Build Phases" to expand its options → Unfold "Compile Sources" to view two implementation sources (both `main.m` and `GRArray.m`), like so:
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise3.0.11.png" width="100%" /></div>

 * Double-click on `GRArray.m` and set a special compiler flag to `-fno-objc-arc` so that you disables ARC (i.e. Automatic Reference Counting if you forgot what it stands for) for this source whenever you build or rebuild your project, like so: